yogurtshake/soundboard-discord-bot/README.md

 -while there are not currently many configurable settings, the code has been written such that it would be very easy to add more

 ### roles
--the bot can generate special emoji-reactable message which allows users to self-assign server roles
+-the bot can generate a special emoji-reactable message which allows users to self-assign server roles

 -server admins can set role-emoji pairs such that a reaction with a specific emoji will have the bot assign the user a specific role